EdPs97/miningdashboards/README.md

 ## 7. Related Work

-👉 For real-time dashboards and process-level monitoring, see the repository on Pi System ([View repository]https://edps97.github.io/pisystem-in-mining/).
+👉 For real-time dashboards and process-level monitoring, see the repository on Pi System [View repository](https://edps97.github.io/pisystem-in-mining/).

 ---